 The most famous Georgetown street art includes the work from Lithuanian artist, Ernest Zacharevic.
-Zacharevic’s work is famous for it’s 3D like appearance using his paintings and murals with an object from the surrounding street.
+His work is famous for its 3D like appearance.
+He often mixes paintings and murals with objects from the surrounding streets.
 Zacharevic was invited in 2012 to come to Penang and do many installations throughout the city.
 This collection is known as, “Mirrors George Town.”

-During our free guided tour from Georgetown’s tourist information office, our guide told us, “Children on a Bicycle,” gained a lot of popularity with tourists flocking here to get a photo with this installation and increased the overall tourism in Georgetown dramatically.
+During our free guided tour from Georgetown’s tourist information office, our guide told us, “Children on a Bicycle,” gained a lot of popularity.
+Tourists flock here to get a photo with this installation, and it’s increased the overall tourism in Georgetown dramatically.

 101 Lost Kittens

 As you’re exploring Penang Street art you may notice a few murals dedicated to cats.
 As a crazy cat lady, I found these to be masterpieces!
 We didn’t find all 12 of the cat themed street art, but we did find a few wonderful ones.

 The back story behind, “101 Lost Kittens,” is that Thai artist Natthapon Muangkliang and Malaysian artists Louise Low and Tang Yeok Khang teamed up with Artists for Stray Animals (ASA) to spread awareness on stray animals.